opencontainers/distribution-spec/spec.md

 #### Push
 Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
 However, this order is not required, and you MAY upload content to the registry in any order.

+Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
+Strictly speaking, content can be uploaded to the registry in any order, but a registry MAY reject a manifest if it references blobs that are not yet uploaded, resulting in a `BLOB_UNKNOWN` error <sup>[code-1](#error-codes)</sup>.

 ##### Pushing blobs